-☐ for Rise of the Drow in general-and SPECIALLY FOR THE PURPOSES OF THIS ONE-SHOT-NO STATISTICS ARE NEEDED FOR FRIENDLY NPCS.
+☐ or Rise of the Drow in general-and ${ m I\!\!T}$ especially for the purposes of this one-SHOT-NO STATISTICS ARE NEEDED FOR FRIENDLY NPCS.
 If the NPC should be competent at an attempted action, the action succeeds.
 If a situation calls for randomness to determine an NPCs cinematic action, a simple 50% chance will suffice.
 These NPCs are assumed to have access to equipment, class features, and privileges of rank as appropriate and as needed to facilitate dynamic roleplaying without stealing the player characters' spotlight.